wppbav/developer.wppbav.com/docs/core-resources/audiences.md

 | `is_public`         | boolean | Whether this audience is publicly available to everyone (true) or just the current user (false).                   |
 | `available_for_bav` | boolean | Whether this audience can be used with the BAV dataset.                                                            |
 | `available_for_bc`  | boolean | Whether this audience can be used with the Best Countries dataset.                                                 |

+## Additional Filters

+For convenience, we have a set of additional filters for brands that are not available in the [default filters](../customizing/filters.md) or are part of the columns.
+These are:

+- `active` - Set to `1` to only return active audiences.
+- `inactive` - Set to `1` to only return inactive audiences.
+- `public` - Set to `1` to only return public audiences.
+- `private` - Set to `1` to only return private audiences.
+- `groups` - A comma-separated list of audience group IDs.
+This will only return audiences that belong to the specified groups.

 ## Relationships & includes